mdecimus/SimpleML/README.md

 # SimpleML

-SimpleML machine learning module evaluation on the browser
+SimpleML machine learning module evaluation on the browser.

+Written in 2016, project no longer maintained.